In light of the covid-19 pandemic, many companies are forced to adapt to new paid sick leave rules.

-Emergency paid sick leave wages are however capped and once you reach the cap, the rest of your leave is unpaid.
+Emergency paid sick leave wages are capped.
+Once you reach the cap, the rest of your leave is unpaid.
 Not all employers are covered under this, so ask your HR team if this applies to you.

 Private health plans are required to provide coverage for COVID-19 diagnostic testing and related services without cost sharing (e.g. deductibles, copayments and coinsurance).